-There are two ways to install Linux onto a z/VM virtual machine, depending on which Linux distribution you want.
-One is through AutoYast, which is used to install SUSE Linux Enterprise Server (SLES) releases.
-The other is through Kickstart, which is used to install Red Hat Enterprise Linux (RHEL) releases.
+There are two ways to install Linux onto a z/VM virtual server, depending on which Linux distribution you want.
+One is through autoyast, which is used to install SUSE Linux Enterprise Server (SLES) releases.
+The other is through kickstart, which is used to install Red Hat Enterprise Linux (RHEL) releases.